nagi49000/kafka-streams-play/README.md

-# kafka-play
+# kafka-streams-play

 Play with kafka to make some kafka streams.
 The kafka server is a bitnami docker image.

 There is a docker-compose.yml in services, containing:
   - a kafka server
   - a zookeeper server (for kafka)
-  - a python producer
+  - a python producer (publishing to topic 'json-time-topic')
+  - a kafka stream in a scala app (pulling messages from 'json-time-topic', transforming, and sending to 'json-edited-time-topic')
-  - a python consumer
+  - a python consumer (subscribing to topic 'json-edited-time-topic')

 The demo can be run with
 ```